omaraliii1/Exoplanet-Mission-Scheduler/README.md

 # Exoplanet Mission Scheduler

-Nasa Project is a full-stack application for scheduling interstellar missions to potential exoplanets based on habitability criteria.
+Exoplanet Mission Scheduler is a full-stack application for scheduling interstellar missions to potential exoplanets based on habitability criteria.
 The project is built with a React front end, Node.js and Express backend, and MongoDB for database storage.

 ## Project Structure